 How to Read Scopes in Resolve: Waveform, Parade, Histogram, & Vectorscope

-Scopes can be a little bit intimidating when you first start looking, but chances are you’ve come across scopes in way or another if you’re capturing video as a cinematographer or videographer.
+Scopes can be a little bit intimidating when you first start looking, but chances are you’ve come across scopes in one way or another if you’re capturing video as a cinematographer or videographer.
 If you’ve done any post production colouring in Lumetri or Resolve, or if you’ve done photography, you’ll probably be familiar with a histogram; so you’ll have seen scopes before.

 Let’s take a look at them so you can understand what each one does and how to read them.
 You might not be working on the best monitors in the world, they might not be good calibrated correctly; the really high-end colour grading monitors are upwards of $30,000 so most people are probably not using those!
-So, knowing how to use scopes is really important when it comes to colour grading because it’s actually showing you what’s in your image from a technical standpoint rather than just what you can see by eye.
-It’s also not just important for you, but for anyone else who might be viewing the footage on a different monitor; even if yours is high-end, theirs might not be, so it’s important to go by the data rather than by eye.
+So, knowing how to use scopes is really important when it comes to colour grading because it’s actually showing you what’s in your image from a technical standpoint rather than what you can see by eye.
+It’s also not just important for you, but for anyone else who might be viewing the footage on a different monitor; even if yours is high-end, theirs might not be, so it’s important to by the data rather than by eye.

 Scopes in Resolve